reshamas/reshamas.github.io/_posts/2000-01-01-rethinking-mentoring-in-data-science.md

 ## Definitions

-This research elucidated that there are various understandings of what a “mentor” and the roles can be categorized primarily in four ways which are Mentor, Sponsor, Career Coach and Therapist.
+This research elucidated that there are various understandings of what a “mentor” is and the roles can be categorized primarily in four ways which are Mentor, Sponsor, Career Coach and Therapist.

 ### Mentor
 - Provides advice, support and guidance